palewire/first-python-notebook/docs/src/pandas.md

 my_series.min()
 ```

-How about the average, which also known as the mean?
+How about the average?

 ```{code-cell}
 :tags: [show-input]
 my_series.mean()
 ```

-The median?
+And how about the median, which we didn't have a way to do with just Python?

 ```{code-cell}
 :tags: [show-input]
 my_series.median()
 ```

-The standard deviation?
+Let's go further.
+How about the standard deviation?

 ```{code-cell}
 :tags: [show-input]